Zona Centro in Guanajuato, Mexico — The Central Highlands (North America)

 This additional, two-sided bilingual marker is across the bridge from the featured marker.
 It reads:

-La altura del puente obedece al levantamiento del piso de la calle desde donde se ven varios niveles de fincas, como puede apreciarse desde abajo del puente.
+Puente de Tepetapa La altura del puente obedece al levantamiento del piso de la calle desde donde se ven varios niveles de fincas, como puede apreciarse desde abajo del puente.
 Con su construcción se dio paso hacia el antiguo Real de Tepetapa y a su red de callejones y caminos a los minerales del poniente, así como a otras poblaciones.
 Fue construido entre 1830 y 1835 como una más de las obras para resguardar a la población de inundaciones.

 En su estado actual alcanza 19 metros de altura desde el nivel del piso de la calle subterránea Padre Hidalgo, que corre por el antiguo lecho del río cuyas aguas van entubadas bajo el pavimento.

-Photographed By J. Makali Bruton, April 2, 2017
+Photographed by J. Makali Bruton, April 2, 2017

 3. An additional Tepetapa Bridge Marker